TroyWilliams3687/documentos/en/documents/commands.md

 Count: 1
 ```

-From the output we can see that one Markdown file isn't covered by the system LST files.
-In this case it is an index.md which is a place holder and will be fully populated by the system automatically.
-For this file it is optional to be included.
+From the output we can see that one Markdown file isn't covered by any of the `LST` files.
+In this case, it is an `index.md` which is a place holder and will be fully populated by the system automatically.
+In this case it is optional and we can ignore it.

 ### Graph

-The `graph` command takes the LST file, plot the graph showing all the document connections.
+The `graph` command takes the `LST` file and plots the graph ([DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph)) showing all the document inter-connections.

 ```bash
 $ docs --config=./en/config.common.yaml graph ./en/documents/all.lst